km2262488/white_tiger/README.md

-# EagleEye DDoS Tool
+# WhiteTiger DDoS Tool

-EagleEye is only a tool for SECURITY TESTING PURPOSES!
+WhiteTiger is only a tool for SECURITY TESTING PURPOSES!

-EagleEye is an HTTP DDoS Tool.
+WhitTigeris an HTTP DDoS Tool.

 Attack Vector exploited: HTTP Keep Alive + NoCache